 So now you know just how great Florida really is, and you’re ready to pack your bags.
 But where should you stay?

 Choosing an all-inclusive resort will save you time and money, and you can focus on relaxing and having fun.
-Check out our top-10 ranking below.
+Check out how we arrived at our top-10 ranking below.

 With so many fantastic options for all-inclusive resorts in Florida, compiling this list wasn’t an easy task.
 It took us hours of careful research, combing through guest reviews and triangulating websites such as CNN Travel, Travel + Leisure, and many others, to finally choose our top 10.